 Resource Description Framework, aka Resource Description Framework, is an actively used schema created in 1997.
 The Resource Description Framework (RDF) is a family of World Wide Web Consortium (W3C) specifications originally designed as a metadata data model.
 It has come to be used as a general method for conceptual description or modeling of information that is implemented in web resources, using a variety of syntax notations and data serialization formats.
 It is also used in knowledge management applications.
 Read more on Wikipedia...

 - Resource Description Framework ranks in the top 10% of languages

 - Resource Description Framework first appeared in 1997

-- I have 27 facts about Resource Description Framework. what would you like to know? email me and let me know how I can help.
+- Have a question about Resource Description Framework not answered here?
+Email me and let me know how I can help.